 iii) Interpretation of Results

-The output generated by AnovaRM consists of a statistical summary table consisting of the F-Value, the degrees of freedom, and p-values.
+The output generated by AnovaRM consists of a statistical summary table containing the F-Value, degrees of freedom, and p-values.
 The F-value represents the ratio of variance between the groups and variance within the groups.

 Anova